 Basically, when a user makes a request, a DNS lookup starts.
-After establishing connection, SSL activates, in which through data is sent.
+After establishing a connection, SSL activates, through which data is sent.

 Arguably, TTFB is like a bullet train engine.
 How quickly it can reach a destination totally depends on how fast it starts.